jmcnamara/rust_xlsxwriter/README.md

 - Added native date/time support and made `chrono` optional.
 - Added support for worksheet tables.
+- Added [Tutorial] and [Cookbook] sections to the docs.rs documentation.

 See the full [Release Notes and Changelog].